ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-Attaching the script to a game object will allow you to interact with it as if it were a lever.
+Attaching the script to a game object will allow the user to interact with it as if it were a lever.
 The direction can be freely set.

 The script will instantiate the required Rigidbody, Interactable and HingeJoing components automatically in case they do not exist yet.
 The joint is very tricky to setup automatically though and will only work in straight forward cases.
-If you experience issues create the HingeJoint component yourself and configure it as needed.
+If there are any issues, then create the HingeJoint component manually and configure it as needed.

 ### Inspector Parameters